ssob947/hexapod/Electronics/Power/README.md

 Power distribution and protection module for a single Exapod leg.

 This board is designed to manage power delivery, protection, and signal conditioning for one leg, keeping the system modular and scalable.

 ---

-## Project Status

-STATUS: TEST / WORK IN PROGRESS

-This PCB revision is currently under validation.
-During this phase, differences between the uploaded Gerber files and the PCB pictures may occur.

----